 In the world of crypto, trading and mining are major sources of income.
 As the interest around crypto grew, competition for crypto mining has intensified.
 With the increased demand for electricity and computing power, it became cumbersome for enthusiasts to invest in it.
 This barrier gave rise to a new consensus protocol called Proof-of-Staking.
 PoS has been gaining traction with crypto investors as an alternative to mining and a source of passive income.

-In this post, ChangeHero will give you a brief outline of staking and how it evolved over time.
+In this post, ChangeHero will give you a brief outline of staking process and how it evolved over time.

 Though Proof-of-Work model existed way before 2009, it came into limelight with its application in the Bitcoin Blockchain.
-POW is used to verify the legitimacy of transactions on the blockchain.
+POW is used to verify transactions on the blockchain.
 In order to do this, miners needed serious computing power to solve difficult mathematical puzzles in return for a reward.
 In this kind of protocol, all the miners compete against each other to find the solution.
-Bitcoin and Ethereum are few popular platforms which use this consensus mechanism.
+Bitcoin and Ethereum are a couple of popular platforms which use this consensus mechanism.

 In staking, a user has to lock their funds in a wallet for a fixed period of time.
-The more coins held and longer the duration, the higher the rewards a user will gain.
-User will not be able to spend those coins as long as he/she is participating in the staking.
+The more coins held and longer the duration, the higher the staking rewards a user will gain.
+User will not be able to spend those coins as long as they are participating in staking.

-Staking Pool offers a solution to this by uniting the staking power of a group of people to verify and validate blocks.
-A pool is managed by an operator and a user willing to join the pool must lock up their funds in a particular hot wallet or cold storage.
-Though staking pools offer a consistent flow of rewards, they are usually small as the rewards are split among the participants of the pool.
-In addition, they also levy a fee for the technical setup and maintenance which even reduce the payouts further.
+Staking Pool offers a solution by collecting the staking power of a group of people to verify and validate blocks.
+An operator manages a pool, and users joining the pool must lock up funds in a particular address.
+Though staking pools offer a consistent flow of rewards, they are usually small as the participants split the rewards.
+In addition, they also levy a fee for the technical setup and maintenance which reduces the payouts even further.

 - Eliminates the need for purchasing expensive hardware to maximize the chances of finding the block.